imirransom7/Anime-Recommendation-App/README.md

 -No longer will you have to leave the country with uncertainty!

+-Get updated information on crime activity to places that you are interested in

+-See the visualized data on crime aactivity of present and past

 -Use this app to plan your trip accordingly

 -The tools I will be using are Pyhton, Pandas, Jupyter Notebook, Jdango/Flask, JHipster, MySQL, HTML, CSS3